On this page you can find out about the Scottish independence referendum.

 Note to Scottish Affairs Committee - July 2012

-At a recent evidence session the Scottish Affairs Committee invited our views on the issues that campaigners would need to consider if they wish to set up voluntary arrangements for disclosing information about funding and/or spending before the start of the referendum period.
+The Scottish Affairs Committee invited our views on the issues that campaigners would need to consider if they wish to set up voluntary arrangements for disclosing information about funding and/or spending before the start of the referendum period.

 Response to Scottish and UK Government’s consultations on the Scottish referendum - March 2012